wi-re/wi-re.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-This page is a work in progress (last update november 2024), come back soon for more details!
+This page is a little less work in progress (last update april 2025), come back soon for more details!

+# Partibench

+There are now examples of all 26 simulations and validation cases available!
+Data soon to follow

+{% include figure.liquid path="assets/image.png" title="example image" class="img-fluid rounded z-depth-1" %}

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.